-There is evidence from the psychological contract and trust literatures that key events can shape relationships in the organizational context (Rousseau, 1995).
-When individuals perceive a breach of the psychological contract, an event which could serve as a key negative event, they experience a wide range of negative outcomes including lower trust, absenteeism, intention to quit, and lower OCB's (Raja, Johns & Ntalianis, 2004; Robinson, 1996; Turnley & Feldman, 2000).
-Similarly, Mayer, Davis, and Schoorman (1995: 725) state that an individual's perception of their trust in a target over time may become out of balance with the actual goods and services exchanged because that individual's perception of the quality of the relationship remained anchored on a past exchange where "the stakes" were particularly high.
+There is evidence from the psychological contract literature and trust literature that key events can shape relationships in the organizational context (Rousseau, 1995).
+When individuals perceive a breach of the psychological contract-an event that could serve as a key negative event-they experience a wide range of negative outcomes, including lower trust, absenteeism, intention to quit, and lower OCBs (Raja, Johns, & Ntalianis, 2004; Robinson, 1996; Turnley & Feldman, 1999).
+Similarly, Mayer, Davis, and Schoorman (1995: 725) noted that an individual's perception of his or her trust in a target over time may become out of balance with the actual goods and services exchanged, because that individual's perception of the quality of the relationship remains anchored on a past exchange where "the stakes" were particularly high.
 Further, Robinson (1996) found that individuals with high initial trust in the organization were less likely to report lower levels of trust after a subsequent breach in the psychological contract than those with lower levels of trust prior to the breach.
-That is, early, "high stakes" exchanges that led to initial high or low trust had some lasting impact on individual perceptions, leading us to believe that these events may be durable in their ability to influence exchange rules over time through the updating of the psychological contract in place (DeVos, Buyens & Schalk, 2003).
+That is, early highstakes exchanges that led to initial high or low trust had some lasting impact on individual perceptions, leading us to believe that these events may be durable in their ability to influence exchange rules over time through the updating of the psychological contract in place (DeVos, Buyens, & Schalk, 2003).

-The notion of unmet expectations triggering a rapid change in the schema used to evaluate the relationship is also supported by the notion of significant "phase-shift" events, described as "fairness-relevant events or information that falls far outside what would be expected from the existing general fairness judgment... [this] would push the perceiver from use mode back to judgmental mode" (Lind, 2001: 79).
+The notion that unmet expectations trigger a rapid change in the schema used to evaluate the relationship is also supported by the notion of significant "phase-shift" events, which Lind described as "fairness-relevant events or information that falls far outside what would be expected from the existing general fairness judgment....[this] would push the perceiver from use mode back to judgmental mode" (2001: 79).
 This occurs when an individual's expectations for particular returns in the social context are not met.
-A phase change then may occur where the individual who receives fair treatment shifts from an "individual mode" where they seek to maximize their own payouts in exchanges to a "group mode" where they become more oriented towards the need of others.
-In this model, unfair treatment would lead to an opposite shift (Lind, 2001).
+A phase change then may occur where the individual who receives fair treatment shifts from an "individual mode," seeking to maximize his or her own payouts in exchanges, to a "group mode," becoming more oriented toward the need of others.
+In this model unfair treatment would lead to an opposite shift (Lind, 2001).

-These literatures support the assertion implicit in the opening quote that certain significant events can have a long-lasting impact on relationships.
-What we lack is an understanding of what characteristics such events have beyond a simple notion of an event not fulfilling the focal individual's expectations.
-We also lack an understanding of the mechanism, on both the positive and the negative side, which describes how such events change relationships.
-Finally, we do not know the conditions under which these events are likely to occur, as most of the research to date has focused on the effects of negative events and how to repair the relationship after such an event has occurred (e.g., Kim, Cooper & Dirks, 2009).
+These bodies of literature support the assertion implicit in the opening quote that certain significant events can have a long-lasting impact on relationships.
+What we lack is an understanding of what characteristics such events have, beyond a simple notion of an event that does not fulfill the focal individual's expectations.
+We also lack an understanding of the mechanism, on both the positive and the negative side, describing how such events change relationships.
+Finally, we do not know the conditions under which these events are likely to occur, since most of the research to date has focused on the effects of negative events and how to repair the relationship after such an event has occurred (e.g., Kim, Dirks, & Cooper, 2009).